-Your physician will prescribe cognitive rehabilitation as an integrated part of your treatment plan.
+Your physician will prescribe cognitive rehabilitation as an integrated part of your occupational or speech therapy treatment plan.

 Huntington's Disease Rehabilitation

-Huntington’s disease (HD) can be an overwhelming diagnosis but, there is hope for many patients.
+Huntington’s disease (HD) can be an overwhelming diagnosis, but there’s hope for many people.
 Cleveland Clinic rehabilitation therapists specialize in HD to assist in your care.

 Who is Huntington’s disease rehabilitation for?

-- Difficulty with activities of daily living - dressing, self-feeding, bathing, grooming, toileting
+- Difficulty with daily activities, like dressing, self-feeding, bathing, grooming and going to the bathroom.

-- Difficulty with home management tasks - meal preparation/cooking, cleaning, laundry
+- Difficulty with home management tasks, like meal preparation, cooking, cleaning and laundry.

 What does Huntington’s disease rehabilitation involve?

-Physical therapists may assess fall risk and prevention, as well as strengthening, stretching, and cardiovascular exercises.
-Physical therapy can be helpful by providing “compensatory” treatments that help enable you to compensate for the changes brought about by HD.
+Physical therapists may assess fall risk and prevention, as well as strengthening, stretching and cardiovascular exercises.
+Physical therapy can be helpful by providing “compensatory” treatments that help you compensate for the changes brought about by HD.
 Goals of physical therapy may include:

-- Improve your independence and quality of life by providing “compensatory” techniques for movement and function
+- Improving your independence and quality of life by providing “compensatory” techniques for movement and function.

-- Learn new strategies to cope with the changes that occur in HD
+- Learning new strategies to cope with the changes that occur in HD.

-- Promote safety to prevent secondary problems (such as injuries from a fall)
+- Promoting safety to prevent secondary problems (such as injuries from a fall).